 All personnel who operate the electric motorcycle must carry a North Carolina driver's license with a motorcycle endorsement prior to operation.
-Personnel who operate the electric motorcycle shall receive instruction on proper operation and maintenance by a representative from BRAMMO, the electric motorcycle manufacturer.
-Additional personnel can operate the electric motorcycle after receiving approval and instruction on operation guidelines from an employee who received the initial training from the BRAMMO representative.
+Personnel who operate the electric motorcycle shall receive instruction on proper operation and maintenance by one of the officers assigned to the motor unit.